JBlitzar/code-completion/NOTES.md

     - Just for fun, let's train on wikitext.
       - Loss is 8 (now 7.6, now 7.2), yeah model is underpowered.
     - What are standard model sizes?
 Looks like 12 decoders and 768-sized embedding.
+      - Previous was 6 decoders and 512 embedding.
     - Ok, so wikitext was a good source of inspiration.
 Let's rerun code decoder with bigger.
 This will inevitably come with more hparam tuning
     - Training `v6-big`
       - 57911056 params
       - Loss is only going up after first 100 steps.
 It hit 11k.
 This isnt right.
 LR down?
       - Lr is down, now after 2 hrs its converged on loss of 6, its also only epoch 2.
 Unclear.
       - Weird, so it didn't work.
 Just converged on 5.7.
 Ugh, minor architecture changes after already having a good model are the worst.

+- Nov 27
+  - Nick thoughts:
+    - Simple.
+Scale down before scaling up.
+    - You get one line and just predict the next token?
+    - Look at it differently at how you want to evaluate it.
+    - Tweak optimizers etc. AdamW?
+    - The problem is not data scarcity.
+Is the model overpowered instead?
+    - Model might be overpowered given that its the same size as lm1b.
+      - 3 blocks, reduced dim, less heads.
+      - _really_ simplify
+      - Is it training?
+        - Maybe, doesn't really look too good.
+Markov-chain level, barely above random.
+      - How to prove that we can train something?
+Having a baseline of markov chain, rnn, really small xformer?
+      - How can we on the code task, convince ourselves that we can run something simple?
+      - Do a subset train, handpicked, micro.
+        - Train it on that, _get it to overfit._
+        - Grep for train.py, subset of that even
+        - 2 blocks, small dim, less heads.
+        - if still not working, consider another model
+          - rnn
+          - markov
+          - yikes
+        - Understand that it is challenging, do something you want
+        - "convince yourself that this works"
+          - How to figure out what isn't working, test and iterate quickly on small homogenous subset